revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

  </details>

- 6.What will be the output of the following code?
+ 6.What is the output of the following code?

  ```python
 min = (lambda x, y: x if x < y else y)